Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Results and discussion

-The spectra for the different models of Table~\ref{tab:Models} are presented together in Figure~\ref{fig-omega}.
-All the models show the same characteristic structure described previously, with a peak between $0.1-0.6$ kHz, corresponding to the population of BBH, followed by the high frequency BNS contribution.The first thing to notice is that the kicks do not affect the shape of the GW background spectrum significantly.
-This can be expected as the kicks affect neither the chirp mass distribution nor the delay time distribution.
-The effect of the choice of the model A or B (with different treatment of the CE with HG donor) affects mainly the normalization of the spectrum.
-The change of the metallicity of the underlying population changes both the level and the shape of the spectrum.
-The lower metallicity population contains more high mass BHs and therefore the low frequency peak shifts to the lower frequencies.
-The position of the high frequency peak remains unchanged, as the NS masses do not depend on the stellar metallicity.
-The level of the spectrum shifts up with decreasing metallicity.
-This is due to increase of the formation rate of compact object binaries with the decreasing metallicity.
+The spectra for the different models of Table~\ref{tab:Models} are presented together in Fig.~\ref{fig-omega}.
+The effect of the choice of model A or B (with a different treatment of the CE with HG donor) mainly affects the normalization of the spectrum.
+The three upper lines with triangle symbols correspond to the optimistic model A, while the three lines below them with square symbols correspond to the pessimistic model B. Within each group we show the metallicity.
+The change of the metallicity of the underlying population changes both the amplitude and shape of the spectrum.
+The lower metallicity population contains more high-mass BHs, and therefore the low-frequency peak shifts to the lower frequencies.
+The population with a single low metallicity produces the highest level of background, the population with single high metallicity is the one with the lowest background, while for mixed metallicites the population background lies in the middle.
+The peaks of each model are connected to the corresponding redshift dependence of the merger rates.
+Models with low metallicity (gray lines) have peaks around $f \sim 100$ Hz, models with high metallicity (black lines) have their maximum around $f \sim 400$ Hz, while mixed population models (light gray lines) smoothly connect both peaks.
+In this last case we observe a break in the spectrum around $f \sim 100$ Hz followed by a gentle plateau.
+The amplitude of the spectrum shifts up with decreasing metallicity.
+This is due to an increase in the formation rate of compact object binaries with decreasing metallicity.

-The gravitational wave background as presented in Figure~\ref{fig-omega} is maximal in the frequency band of terrestrial interferometers ($1$\,Hz-$10$\,kHz), and could be accessible by the next generations of detectors.
-The standard detection method of cross correlation between two detectors gives a signal-to-noise ratio (SNR):
+The gravitational-wave background as presented in Fig.~\ref{fig-omega} is highest in the frequency band of terrestrial interferometers ($1$\,Hz-$10$\,kHz) and might be accessible by the next generations of detectors.
+The standard detection method of cross-correlation between two detectors gives an S/N